 This award mechanism seeks to support the coordination and expansion of evidence-based services to prevent or screen for cancer in underserved populations who do not have adequate access to cancer prevention interventions and health care, bringing together networks of public health and community partners to carry out programs tailored for their communities.
+The proposed project should be designed to reach and serve as many people as possible.
 Projects should identify cancers that cause the most burden in the community and use evidence-based models to prevent and control these cancers.

-Eligible applicants include only those with currently or previously funded CPRIT Prevention projects).
-Eligible applicants should propose to expand their programs to include additional types of prevention clinical services or to expand current clinical services into additional counties.
+Eligible applicants include only those with currently or previously funded CPRIT Prevention projects.

+Initial Expansion: For the first expansion application, eligible applicants should propose to expand their programs to include additional types of prevention clinical services or to expand current clinical services into additional counties.
 In either case, the expansion must include the delivery of services to nonmetropolitan (rural) and/or medically underserved counties in the state.
 These may be identified via Web-based tools from the Texas Department of State Health Services and US Department of Health and Human Services.